Basketball Trainer

 Fletcher Brown - Small College Basketball PlayerFletcher Brown was kind enough to share his basketball journey with us… a journey spanning the borders of the USA.
 Our hope in sharing this story is that it will encourage other basketball players to look beyond the confines of their local area when pursuing the dream of college basketball.
 Great universities and colleges like the University of Maine at Fort Kent want to hear from talented young basketball players.
 Embrace a growth mindset and learn to keep your basketball dream alive by expanding your vision of possibilities.

-Filed Under: Basketball Trainer Blog, Training, Uncategorized Tagged With: Fletcher Brown, small college basketball, UMFK basketball, University of Maine at Fort Kent Basketball
+Filed Under: Basketball Trainer Blog, blog, Training, Uncategorized Tagged With: Fletcher Brown, small college basketball, UMFK basketball, University of Maine at Fort Kent Basketball

 Small College Basketball & The USCAA